-One of the most common scenarios for immigration to the United States is sponsorship of a relative by a close family member.
-This article is limited to a marriage between a U.S. citizen, and a foreign national who entered the United States legally.
+One of the most common scenarios for immigration to the United States is sponsorship of a foreign spouse by a U.S. citizen.
+This article is limited to a marriage between a U.S. citizen a foreign national who entered the United States legally.
 There are two ways to apply for Resident Alien Status under these circumstances -- either stay in the United States and apply to United States Citizenship and Immigration Services (USCIS); or leave the United States, before your visa has expired, and apply for a green card from your home country at an overseas U.S. consulate.

 The correct way to go about acquiring Resident Alien Status is first and foremost, to be completely honest in your application and interviews with a USCIS officer.
 For the purposes of this article, we are assuming that a U.S. citizen, living in the U.S., meets a foreign national while in the U.S. legally; and they fall in love and marry.
 One typical scenario that fits, is a foreign national in the U.S. on a student visa, enrolled in a U.S. school, meets a U.S. citizen in the United States.
 If the two had previously met online or outside the U.S., and planned to marry, the steps to legal immigration may be different than those outlined in this article.